Developer(s) – Intelligent Systems

 Graphics – 9/10

-One common complaint out the game during pre-release was how much over-emphasis there was on the paper theme that has been reoccurring since the fifth generation of gaming, which to me, is one of the most ridiculous criticisms I’ve ever heard anyone make about any video game.
-There’s nothing wrong with the paper theme, as it is generally something different to the rest of the Mario series, as opposed to the 2D side-scrolling or 3D platforming themes that came long before it.
-Color Splash is also set in a completely different place to what most Mario games are set in, which adds even more to the game’s unique look.
-Though the critics were right in saying that hardly any new characters are introduced, with everything else that has been undertaken with this game on a conceptual level, the series has been given a mostly fresh coat of paint, so to speak, with new locations, new items, a handful of new characters and a catchy new soundtrack thrown in for good measure.
+Color Splash is also set in a completely different place from what most Mario games are set in.
+This adds even more to the game’s unique look.
+Though the critics were right in saying that hardly any new characters are introduced.
+With everything else that has been undertaken with this game on a conceptual level, the series has been given a mostly fresh coat of paint, so to speak, with new locations, new items, and a handful of new characters.
+Along with a catchy new soundtrack was thrown in for good measure.

 Gameplay – 9/10

-Following on from the rest of the Mario RPG series, Color Splash introduces the feature of having to use cards to determine what attacks are used, and in what abundance the attacks are carried out.
-Cards are also used to heal and call temporary allies to Mario’s side, whilst unique cards found throughout the game, such as the lemon card and fire extinguisher card, act similar to how summons work in the Final Fantasy series or they are otherwise used to solve puzzles either inside or outside of combat, giving the gameplay a very exceptional twist to it compared to other RPGs.
+Giving the gameplay a very exceptional twist to it compared to other RPGs.
 It’s actually quite reminiscent of Nintendo’s early history, as they started out in 1889 as a playing card company.
-The cards with flowers on them especially speak of this, since the playing cards they manufactured were for a game called Hanafuda, meaning Flower Cards.
+The cards with flowers on them especially speak of this.
+Since the playing cards they manufactured were for a game called Hanafuda, meaning Flower Cards.
 The only criticism I would have against the game’s style of play is that a lot of the time, it can seem quite easy to progress through with a lot of meager battles throughout; however, the game’s bosses provide more than enough challenge when confronted.

 Controls – 10/10